How to Install a Smart Thermostat

 Set up a simple schedule right away — even a basic "away at 8 AM, home at 5 PM" saves energy from day one.
 You can fine-tune the learning features over the first week.

-How long does it take to install a smart thermostat?+
+Do I need a C-wire to install a smart thermostat?+

 Community Tips